CrimsonFez/psono-wazuh-integration/README.md

 ## Wazuh Ruleset
 Add the following files to your wazuh manager install.
 - `psono-decoders.xml` --> `/var/ossec/etc/decoders/`
+**The psono-rules.xml is in a primitive state, only basic logging of all events.**
 - `psono-rules.xml` --> `/var/ossec/etc/rules/`

 Alternativly you can add them through the web interface.